JMHah/ist303_spr25/slides/week06_slides_data.md

 ---
 ## Delimited files
 csv (comma separated values)
-- come in other flavors, i.e. tab delimited ('\t'), '|' delimited
+- come in other flavors, i.e. tab delimited ('\t'), pipe delimited '|'
 - first row may have column headers
-- values in a 'field' may contain escape characters; can be dealt with either with outer enclosure in quotes, or escape characters
+- values in a 'field' may contain escape characters

 python has a csv module
 `import csv`

 ---
-## Create a file

-ken.py

----
-## Read the file
+## Read a .csv file
 read the file with **csv.reader()**:
 ```
-with open('kenblogs', 'rt') as fil:
+with open('test.csv', 'rt') as fil:
   c = csv.reader(fil)
-  kenblogs = [row for row in c]
+  file_rows = [row for row in c]
 ```
 read the file with **csv.DictReader()**:
 ```
-with open('kenblogs', 'rt') as fil:
+with open('test.txt', 'rt') as fil:
   c = csv.DictReader(fil, fieldnames=['first', 'last', 'postids'])
-  kenblogs = [row for row in c]
+  file_rows = [row for row in c]
 ```
 ---
-## Object persistence
+## Python Object persistence
-Saw how to read/write to delimited, text files.
+Can now store data (read/write) to delimited text files
+- requires some thought to data types, formatting of file, etc.
+- conversion to/from python data types

-What if you want to store your objects directly, not as text?
+### What if you want to store your objects directly as python objects, not as text?

 ---
 ## Writing objects to files, and back again
 Shelve library (extends the pickle library)
-- Stores objects directly, re-imported as objects
+- Stores objects directly (re-imported as python objects)
 - don't have to worry how data will import (lists, strings, etc)
 - quick way to persist objects